Pernilla Lindberg: Amateur career

 Lindberg had a successful career.
 She beat the Americans in the 2003 Junior Solheim Cup at Bokskogen Golf Club 12–11 as part of the European team.

 With the Swedish national team, she was part of winning the 2004 European Girls' Team Championship, the 2006 European Lady Junior's Team Championship, and the 2008 European Ladies' Team Championship.

 In 2005, she represented Sweden at the Spirit International Amateur in Texas and won the individual title.

 Lindberg was also part of the team representing Sweden at the 2008 Espirito Santo Trophy in Adelaide, Australia together with Caroline Hedwall and Anna Nordqvist.
 Sweden won the team tournament for their second title and the first wire-to-wire win seen in the championship in 18 years, beating team Spain by 12 strokes.
 Lindberg finished 18th individually, despite none of her four rounds counted towards the team score.
 After Sweden took a 10-stroke-lead after the first round, Lindberg joked that they could sell her non-counting 1-under-par-score to another team for an expensive price.

 In 2008 she tied for 10th at the 2008 Scandinavian TPC hosted by Annika on the Ladies European Tour.

 Lindberg played college golf in the United States with the Oklahoma State Cowgirls golf team at Oklahoma State University in Stillwater, where she was a three-time All-American.
 She graduated in May 2009 with a bachelor's degree in international business.

 Professional career

-Lindberg joined the Duramed Futures Tour in June 2009 and was runner-up at the iMPACT Classic in Virginia.
+In 2009, Lindberg turned pro.
+She joined the Duramed Futures Tour in June 2009 and was runner-up at the iMPACT Classic in Virginia.

 At the end of the year, she qualified for both the LPGA Tour and the Ladies European Tour (LET) for 2010.
 On the LET, she was runner-up at the 2010 New Zealand Women's Open, after she shot a career low 63 (−9), and at the 2011 Suzhou Taihu Ladies Open in China.
 Lindberg tied for 5th at the 2015 U.S. Women's Open, her best major championship finish so far.